top of page

 MY WEAVING JOURNEY

-My weaving path is one of commitment to truth, presence & connection.
-My practice is to be so still, so empty, that the vision of a basket can unfurl before me.
-My responsibility lies in gathering & foraging with reverence so that the stories and songs of the Land, which we carry within our own blood, can be felt through the woven vessel we hold in our hands.
+My responsibility within this practice lies in gathering & foraging for plant fibres with reverence so that the stories and songs of the Land, which we carry within our own blood, can be felt through the woven vessel we hold in our hands.

 - Jasmine Nunns